 Focused and engaged students

-As a result, students enrolled in CTE pathways are far more likely to complete their studies and graduate from high school; and far more likely to become the future leaders we need to help Denver thrive.
+As a result, students enrolled in CareerConnect are far more likely to complete their studies and graduate from high school; and far more likely to become the future leaders we need to help Denver thrive.

 Corporate partnership options include financial support, in-kind support, and participation in job shadowing, mentorship, corporate volunteerism, career fairs and summer industry academies.
 Individual donations are also needed to purchase scientific equipment, supplies and computer equipment.